-It has highly competitive features as a portable table saw, including a 24 and 5/8ths inch table depth, 10-inch blade, and a great dust management system.
+It has highly competitive features such as a portable table saw, including a 24 and 5/8ths-inch table depth, a 10-inch blade, and a great dust management system.

 The motor is a 1.75 HP with a 40-tooth saw attached.
 It’s got a rip capacity of up to 52 inches with two cast iron extension wings and a professional T-glide fence.
 This makes for a fairly powerful and versatile system overall.

 The onboard storage has the riving knife, two blade wrenches, a push stick, and more prepared.
 The portable base on this model is excellent for moving it around.
 It folds up very quickly and easily and the intuitive foot pedals make it simple to collapse.

 But of course, the main feature is the brake pawl itself, which has been a game-changer.
 It can detect human contact nearly instantaneously and retracts the saw.
 Unfortunately, the statistics are not great for table saw injuries, with up to 10 amputations a day in the United States.

 The Ironmax Table Saw comes with a coated flat aluminum top for smooth wood movement and outstanding performance.
 It has a 15 amp motor with low noise and 5,000 RPM.
 The 10-inch table saw is solid, and the stand is extra sturdy with heavy-duty steel.
 However, that does make the portability less good compared to many on this list.